bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 The feature has e2e tests implemented and is more integrated and seamless with the project.

+Stable:

+The feature has been used for a while and is widely acceptable as well as reliable and will now be enabled by default.

-Ideally for AzureMachineTemplate we will move the feature enabled specification from metadata.annotations to a new optional field under spec.template.spec called nodeCachingMode which will be enabled if present and a sub field under that called cacheInterval which will be set to 1 day by default, and it will be a required subfield of nodeCachingMode if that field is there.
+For AzureMachineTemplate we will move the feature enabled specification from metadata.annotations to a new optional field under spec.template.spec called nodeCachingMode which will be enabled if present and a sub field under that called cacheInterval which will be set to 1 day by default, and it will be a required subfield of nodeCachingMode if that field is there.
 For AzureMachinePool we will do the same thing under spec.template in the AzureMachinePool files.

 Example AzureMachineTemplate yaml:
 ```yaml